flatcar/updateservicectl/README.md

-# updateservicectl - CoreOS update service CLI
+# updateservicectl - Flatcar Container Linux update service CLI

-`updateservicectl` lets you control and test the CoreOS update service.
+`updateservicectl` lets you control and test the Flatcar Container Linux update service.
 Subcommands let you manage users, groups, packages and write a very simple client that gets its state via environment variables.